 - i.
 Over-the counter (OTC) products and bulk powders, bulk chemicals, and proprietary bases used in the compounded products are not covered; and - ii.
 Reconstitution of oral powders is not considered compounding.
-The compounding pharmacist must bill the NDC of the product used in the quantity of final reconstituted volume. - d) Tobacco cessation medications, including prescription and over-the-counter medications, when prescribed by a health care provider and that have a current rating of A or B by the United States Preventive Services Task Force, are covered. - e) Insulin and other covered injectable medication - f) Needles and syringes for insulin and other covered injectable drugs - g) FDA-approved glucose strips, tablets and lancets - h) Zostavax (administration of this vaccine is not covered under the Prescription Drug Program).
+The compounding pharmacist must bill the NDC of the product used in the quantity of final reconstituted volume. - d) Tobacco cessation medications, including prescription and over-the-counter medications, when prescribed by a health care provider and that have a current rating of A or B by the United States Preventive Services Task Force, are covered. - e) Insulin and other covered injectable medication - f) Needles and syringes for insulin and other covered injectabledrugs - g) FDA-approved glucose strips, tablets and lancets - h) Zoster vaccine (administration of this vaccine is not covered under the Prescription Drug Program).

 An injectable medication is one that has been approved by the U.S. Food and Drug Administration for administration by one or more of the following routes: intramuscular injection, intravenous injection, intravenous injection, intravenous injection, intracavernous injection or intraocular injection.
-Prior authorization is required for injectable medications.
+Clinical/utilization review is required for injectable medications.

-Some medications require coverage review and/or prior authorization before your prescription can be filled and some medications may be subject to quantity limits.
-Your pharmacist will let you know if your prescription requires coverage review, prior authorization and/or is subject to quantity limits.
-CVS/caremark will work with your physician to determine medical necessity.
+Some medications require coverage review and/or clinical/utilization review before your prescription can be filled and some medications may be subject to quantity limits.
+Your pharmacist will let you know if your prescription requires coverage review, clinical/utilization review and/or is subject to quantity limits.
+CVS Caremark will work with your physician to determine whether it is Medically Necessary.
 Approval or denial of coverage will be determined within 72 hours after contacting your physician and receiving all required information and/or documentation.
-Various drug classifications require coverage review, prior authorization and/or are subject to quantity limits; for example, drugs for the diagnosis of erectile dysfunction require coverage review, prior authorization and are limited to eight doses per month.
-Most prior authorizations are valid for a one-year period and must be renewed after expiration; however, prior authorization may be as brief as one month.
+Various drug classifications require coverage review, prior authorization and/or are subject to quantity limits; for example, drugs for the diagnosis of erectile dysfunction require coverage review, clinical/utilization review and are limited to eight doses per month.
+Most prior authorizations are valid for a one-year period and must be renewed after expiration; however, clinical/utilization review may be as brief as one month.